 Those visiting loved ones indoors at the end of their lives may be offered a test on arrival for their visit, but those visiting residents outdoors will not require a test.
 However, if visitors are displaying any symptoms of coronavirus, they should not visit the care home, self-isolate and order a test immediately.

 All visitors may be asked screening questions upon arrival.

 What is likely to change when I visit my loved one?

 Indoor visits may take place in designated visiting rooms, but in all cases, they should take place in a well-ventilated room.
 Those visiting indoors must observe strict social distancing from other residents, visitors and staff at all times, and follow care home policies in place for testing and use of appropriate PPE.

 There may be some instances where visits are supervised, for example during a visitor’s first visit.
-This should be clearly explained in the care home’s visiting policy.
+In most circumstances this will not be necessary, but where used, this should be clearly explained in the care home's visiting policy.

 Any additional visits should take place where possible outside.
 Other appropriate visits include:

-- Visits under a cover such as an awning, gazebo or open-sided marquee, where residents and visitors remain at least 2 metres apart.
+- Visits under a cover such as an awning, gazebo or open-sided marquee, where residents and visitors remain at least two metres apart.